 The Institute of Philosophy of the Research Centre for the Humanities of the Hungarian Academy of Sciences kindly invites you to the upcoming talk of its seminar series

-Date and Venue of the lecture: 29th October 2016, 4.00 pm, Institute of Philosophy, Research Centre for the Humanities, Hungarian Academy of Sciences, 30.
-Országház Street, 2. floor, "Pepita" room.
+Date and Venue of the lecture: 21st March 2017, 4.00 pm, Institute of Philosophy, Research Centre for the Humanities, Hungarian Academy of Sciences, 4.
+Tóth Kálmán Street, 7. floor, "Pepita" room.

 The Institute of Philosophy, HAS kindly invites you to the following lecture: